 For me, there’s a unique intimacy to this hand-made rendering that, by contrast, taking a standard photograph with a camera wouldn’t have captured.
 I don’t think a color Polaroid would have seized me in quite the same way.

 I’m thinking about all of this because today, March 8, would have been my dad’s birthday.
 I’m sure back in 1975 we all duly celebrated the occasion with slices from mom’s homemade (never bought!) cake with generous dollops of icing (because dad liked it that way best), and clumsily wrapped presents of drugstore pipe tobacco from Chris and me.
+I hand-drew my homemade birthday cards to him back then, even occasionally taking an ambitious stab at rendering a picture of dad “in action,” as I did when he turned 50 in 1972.
 Today, Dad, who was born in 1922, would have turned 97 — a nearly impossible stretch, I know (although mom is still alive at 94, so you never know).

 My father may be gone but I still have him here, in my hand.
 He’s only, and always will be, 53 years old.
-As far as making due and holding on to what you’ve got goes, it’s a comforting reality.
-But here’s what strikes me and warms me about that familiar, knowing gaze on the page: Ever since I met it again on a new August afternoon a lifetime later, this forgotten portrait, preserved for a posterity I couldn’t conceive of at 11 or fully understand, has indeed felt like a birthday gift presented across time, but from him to me.
+It’s a comforting suspension of years and perception.
+But here’s what strikes and warms me about that familiar, knowing gaze on the page: Ever since I met it again on a new August afternoon a lifetime later, this forgotten portrait, preserved for a posterity I couldn’t conceive of at 11 or fully understand, has indeed felt like a birthday gift presented across time.
+But this year, unexpectedly, it’s from him to me.